ludykraks/Gold/src/blog/get-mtn-momo-statement-ghana.md

 You can request your MTN MoMo statement through the [MTN statements website](https://statements.mtn.com.gh/) or by dialling the MTN Momo code`*170#` and selecting **My Wallet > Statements > Statement Request**.

-If you haven't signed up for the MTN Statement, use the link below to register[for your statement](https://statements.mtn.com.gh/signup).
+If you haven't signed up for the MTN Statement, use the link below to register [for your statement](https://statements.mtn.com.gh/signup).

 To register, you will need your mobile money account number and a new password.